calgaryml/calgaryml.github.io/_posts/2025-07-13-sparse-rebasin.md

 ## It's All About Symmetry

 The answer lies in a fundamental property of neural networks: **weight symmetry**.
-If you take a hidden layer in a network and swap two of its neurons—including their incoming and outgoing weights—the function the network computes remains identical <d-cite key="entezari2022role"></d-cite>.
-However, in the high-dimensional space of all possible weights, these two networks are at completely different locations.
+If you take a layer in a neural network model and swap two of its neurons — including their incoming and outgoing weights — the function the network computes remains identical <d-cite key="nielsen1990,entezari2022role"></d-cite>.
+However, in the high-dimensional space of all possible weights, these two neural network models are at completely different locations.

 <div class="container">
   <div class="row align-items-center justify-content-center">